 Though it’s only a short tram or bus ride away from Lisbon’s city centre, Belém feels like a world away.

-Two of its three main attractions, the Belém Tower and the Jeronimos Monastery were built during Portugal’s golden Age of Discovery and stand as reminders of Portugal’s nautical achievements.
+Two of its three main attractions, the Belém Tower and the Jeronimos Monastery were built during Portugal’s Golden Age of Discovery and stand as reminders of Portugal’s nautical achievements.

 First impressions count for a lot and Belém Tower makes a pretty good one…